thalim-glam/Monthly_Planner/README.md

 -	HTML and CSS is used to design the interface.
 -	No starter code was given, so had to start from the scratch.
 -	This homework emphasized the importance of using JavaScript APIs to make dynamic changes to an HTML document.
--	This was a very hard assignment for me, which helped me to learn more about JS.
+-	This was kind of hard assignment for me, which helped me to learn more about how APis and JQuery work.

 ## Usage